 Tell us about your family.

 My wife is Ashley and we’ve been married nearly 14 years.
 We met our first year out of college while we were both coaches.
-We have three kids—Anna Lou (11), Graham (10), and Boone (7).
+We have three kids—Anna Lou, Graham, and Boone.

 What is one story from your time in Pine Cove’s ministry that vividly sticks out in your memory?

 Just the path that God has taken us on to get us where we are today.
-Through the journey of this past year, I have seen God be so faithful.
+Through the journey of my time at Pine Cove, I have seen God be so faithful.
 James 1 teaches us about seeking wisdom and not doubting.
 We were able to seek wisdom from God, without doubting, and then saw God’s provision.
-We bought a house and it turned out that it’s across the street from other camp directors, Pat “Michelangelo” Preston, Joe “Quatro” Dalton, and Austin “Homestar Runner” Langemeier.
+We bought a house and it turned out that it was across the street from other camp directors at the time, Pat “Michelangelo” Preston, Joe “Quatro” Dalton, and Austin “Homestar Runner” Langemeier.
 God made our direction so clear.

 And I would be foolish not to say this: the full-time and summer staff have had such an awesome influence on my kids.
 What a blessing that is!
 We are just so blessed by this ministry and the opportunity to be a part of it.
 God has done such crazy things since we have been here.

 Most epic skit character you’ve ever witnessed.